Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Check out the Road Ahead to the Mortgage Services Act graphic to see the required activities and when BCFSA will publish information and resources.

 To be licensed when the MSA comes into force on October 13, 2026, MBA registrants must have completed the required MSA transition education courses for their licence type.
-For example, everyone has to complete the MSA: Getting Started course, while principal brokers must complete the MSA: The New Principal Broker course, and mortgage brokers must complete the MSA: The New Mortgage Broker course.
+For example, everyone has to complete the MSA: Getting Started course, while those wishing to become licensed as a principal broker must complete MSA: The New Principal Broker parts one and two, and mortgage brokers must complete the MSA: The New Mortgage Broker course.
+Current registrants must complete all mandatory transition education courses by September 22, 2026.

-If you do not complete these courses, your registration will not be transitioned to a licence when the MSA comes into force on October 13, 2026.
+If you do not complete these courses by September 22, 2026, your registration will not be transitioned to a licence when the MSA comes into force on October 13, 2026.
 This means you will not be able to provide any mortgage services until you complete the courses.

-If you miss the opportunity to take the transition education before October 13, 2026, there is no need to worry.
-BCFSA will continue to make transition education available after the MSA comes into force for individuals who may have missed taking it earlier or for those who have been on leave.
+If you miss the opportunity to take the transition education before September 22, 2026, there is no need to worry.
+BCFSA will continue to make transition education courses available after the MSA comes into force for individuals who may have missed taking it earlier or for those who have been on leave.
 However, you won’t be able to provide mortgage services until you have successfully completed the required education.

-Designated individuals who want to become a principal broker when the MSA starts must complete the MSA: Getting Started course and the MSA: The New Principal Broker course.
-As part of the first phase of principal broker transition education there will be optional virtual classroom sessions.
-Designated individuals are encouraged to attend this session to get a better understanding of the practical implications of licensing a brokerage under the MSA.
+Designated individuals who want to become a principal broker when the MSA starts must complete the MSA: Getting Started course and MSA: The New Principal Broker parts one and two.

-You should also take steps to make sure submortgage brokers at your brokerage complete their required transition education courses (i.e., the MSA: The New Mortgage Broker course) before the MSA starts.
+You should also take steps to make sure submortgage brokers at your brokerage complete their required transition education courses (i.e., MSA: Getting Started and the MSA: The New Mortgage Broker course) before the MSA comes into force.
 Visit the MSA Education webpage for more information.

-Designated Individuals who want to become a Principal Broker will need to choose the licensing categories for their brokerage and submit this information to BCFSA, which will start a service request for this process.
-More details will be provided soon.Yes.
+Designated Individuals who want to become a Principal Broker will need to choose the licensing categories for their brokerage and submit this information to BCFSA via a service request.
+For more information about this process, see the MSA Transition Service Requests webpage.Yes.
 BCFSA will directly contact sole proprietors discuss their required transition activities.